andrewlee977/andrewlee977/README.md

 I'm currently looking for an opportunity to apply my business and technical backgrounds to continue building end-to-end data driven applications that solve business problems.
 I want to build applications that scale.
 This is my passion.

-📊  My most recent project was with the [Human Rights First](https://github.com/Lambda-School-Labs/human-rights-first-asylum-ds-a) organization to improve data accessibility and outcomes in refugee asylum cases.
-Our product will help lawyers win refugee asylum cases by providing analytics to help build stronger cases.

 📚  I recently graduated from Lambda School's Data Science program (Graduated August 2021)

 🏒  Fun Fact: I played collegiate ice hockey and won the PAC-8 tournament my senior year!
 We beat San Jose State, Arizona State, and Boise State to clinch the title